kramff/plants/README.md

 The plant breeding system should be interesting and deep, but simple enough to use for beginners.
 Ideally any plant could cross breed with any other plant, so you could get the traits of both combined in an interesting way.
 I would like to have these categories of things be plants:
-- Weapons: vine whip, wooden sword, pea shooter, thorn dagger
+- Weapons: vine whip, wooden sword, pea shooter, thorn dagger.
+Wand and staff?
-- Armor:
+- Armor: head, body, leg, shield, shoes
-- Equipment: Tools to help move around the dungeon, or interact with plants, or whatever else
+- Equipment: Rake, hoe, shovel, watering can, pollen duster.
+Tools to help move around the dungeon, or interact with plants, or whatever else
 - Consumable Items: Healing potions and food, items to help grow plants better and faster, combat items
 - Monsters: grow your own enemies for whatever reason.
 Maybe you want a certain trait from an enemy you encounter, or you can try to breed a monster that helps you instead of hurting you.
 - Bosses: you could breed a more powerful boss to battle and get better rewards from defeating it
 - Critters: may help or harm you.
 I would like to see "bees" that help pollinate other plants for you.
 - Locations: new sections of the dungeon to explore and potentially move your base to.
+- Traps: dangerous when encountered in the wild, useful for defense at your base

 Plants should have a semi-realistic growing system, where they need sunlight, soil nutrients, and water in order to reach their full potential.